 This program is funded by the State of Arizona for public community college graduates attending private, postsecondary institutions.
 The student must be a resident of Arizona and a U.S. citizen or eligible non-citizen, be a full-time student, demonstrate financial need, and be Pell eligible.
-Interested students must complete the FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa and a State Grant application at https://studentaid.gov/h/apply-for-aid/fafsa and a State Grant application at https://azgrants.az.gov/.
+Interested students must complete the FAFSA at studentaid.gov/h/apply-for-aid/fafsa and a State Grant application at azgrants.az.gov.
 Students must enter into an agreement with the Arizona Commission for Postsecondary Education to teach in an Arizona public school in a term equal to the number of years the loan is received plus one year.
 Students must sign a promissory note acknowledging the conditions of the loan.
 Students can qualify for up to \$7,000 annually for three years.